AnreSoft/Hyperliquid-Testnet-Automation-Tool-Hyperswap-Machine/README.md

 - **Swap HYPE to stHYPE (staking)**
 - **WRAP/UNWRAP HYPE**
 - **Add liquidity to a pool**
-- **Save balances of all tokens for all wallets after completing all steps**
 - **Logging of all processes**

 ### Key Features